Unidata/tds/docs/adminguide/src/site/pages/tds_tutorial/feature_collections/FeatureCollectionsRef.md

 1. `never`: the collection is used as it is, and no checking is done.
    The collection index must already exist.
    Use this for very large collections that you don't want to inadvertently scan.
-2. `nocheck`: the collection index is used if it exists, without checking whether its up-to-date.
+2. `nocheck`: the collection index is used if it exists, without checking whether it's up-to-date.
    If it doesn't exist, build it.
 3. `testIndexOnly`: the collection index is used if it exists and it is newer than all of its immediate children.
 4. `test` or `true`: the collection's data files are scanned and the new collection of children is compared to the old collection.